Nek5000/nekRS/README.md

 * LES and RANS turbulence models
 * VisIt & Paraview support for data analysis and visualization

-Note, the code is an early prototype so it's very likely that you run into undiscovered issues.
+Note, the code is an prototype so it's very likely that you run into undiscovered issues.
 Moreover it's evolving quickly so things might change from one version to another without being backward compatible.

 ## Build Instructions